 Background Image Content Block

 This custom block will allow you to present content with either an image in the background or choose from a selection of background colors.
 This image is an example of what the block will look like.

 The custom block requires a title, but it defaults to the name of the block and it can be optionally displayed.

 You have the option to add up to three content boxes or COE widgets.
-You can switch the published state of the content box.
-You can give it a headline, this is optional.
-In the body section you can add links, text, or media through the rich content editor.
+You can switch the published state of the content box, give it an optional headline, and in the body section you can add links, text or media through the rich content editor.